Want windows on your garage doors? Here’s what you need to know

 Our sectional garage doors are built with high quality BHP Bluescope steel to ensure strength and durability over long periods of time.

-If you want to add window inserts to your garage, you can be sure that they will be made of high quality materials, from frame to the window pane itself.
+If you want to add window inserts to your garage door, be sure to choose the right style at the point of purchase.
+You can be sure that they will be made of high quality materials, from frame to the window pane itself.

 I want the light but privacy as well.
 What options do I have?